andrealfaro/cs160-teamX/README.md

 # cs160-teamX

-From the react-app README.md - open the react-app directory to run these commands.

-First, run these commands in the react-app directory to install the necessary imports.
+## First, run these commands in the react-app directory to install the necessary imports.

 ### `npm install firebase`

 # Getting Started with Create React App

+From the react-app README.md - open the react-app directory to run these commands.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).